su2code/su2code.github.io/_tutorials/incompressible_flow/Inc_Species_Transport_Composition_Dependent_Model/Inc_Species_Transport_Composition_Dependent_Model.md

 % Time discretization for species equations (EULER_IMPLICIT, EULER_EXPLICIT)
 TIME_DISCRE_SPECIES= EULER_IMPLICIT
 %
-% Reduction factor of the CFL coefficient in the species problem CFL_REDUCTION_SPECIES= 0.5
-%
 % Initial values for scalar transport
 SPECIES_INIT= 1.0
 %
 % Activate clipping for scalar transport equations SPECIES_CLIPPING= NO
-%
-% Maximum values for scalar clipping SPECIES_CLIPPING_MAX= 1.0, ...
-%
-% Minimum values for scalar clipping SPECIES_CLIPPING_MIN= 0.0, ...
 ```

 For the screen, history and volume output multiple straight forward options were included.
 Whenever a number is used at the end of the keyword, one for each species (starting at zero) can be added.